Rock-n-Prog/.github/profile/README.md

 - **Continuous improvements**
 - **Collective ownership**
 - Always **refactor things iteratively**
-- **Small tests with a high scope** makes tests valuable and easy to maintain
+- **Small tests with a high scope** make tests valuable and easy to maintain
 - A defined and applied **code style** is a must

 ## Stack-independent principles